-This section lists the sources of evidence which may be considered during an audit to establish conformance against GECA's standards.
-This list is provided in order to guide the applicant manufacturer through the requirements of the standard and to facilitate the preparation of an application.

-The DoC requirements as specified, along with each criterion in the standard, define specific sources of evidence acceptable to GECA.
-In cases where criteria offer several DoC requirements, it is the sole decision of the GECA appointed CAB to choose the appropriate option in the preliminary stage of the assessment.
-Where specific standards or test methods are required, it is intended that the most recent version of the applicable standard or method is used.
-If none of the recommended DoC requirements stipulated for a particular criterion in the standard is applicable for a product under assessment, then the GECA appointed CAB may choose an alternative but equivalent source of evidence.
-In cases where alternative sources of evidence are accepted for the verification of the product, the GECA appointed CAB will inform GECA by providing a report on the details as far as appropriate.
-GECA will use this information to continuously improve the DoC requirements stipulated by each standard.
+This section lists the sources of evidence to be considered during an assessment to establish conformance against GECA's standards.
+This list is provided to guide the applicant through the standard's requirements and facilitate the preparation of an application.
+The DoC requirements are specified along with each criterion in the standard define specific sources of evidence acceptable to GECA.
+In cases where criteria offer several DoC requirements, it is the sole decision of the appointed assurance provider to choose the appropriate option throughout the preliminary stage of the assessment.
+If none of the recommended DoC requirements stipulated for a particular criterion in the standard is applicable for a product under assessment, then the appointed assurance provider may choose an alternative but equivalent source of evidence.
+In cases where alternative sources of evidence have been accepted for the verification of the product, the assurance provider will inform GECA by providing a report on the details as far as appropriate.
+GECA will use this information to continuously improve the DoC requirements stipulated by that standard.